Luc45/ModernWordPressWebsite/README.md

 That's all you need to get started.

-MWW has already proven to be viable on averagely complex projects.
+MWW has already proven to be viable on averagely complex projects with hundreds of thousands of logged-in monthly users interacting with the application.
 It is, however, in beta state and open to contributors.
 Help us test and develop it!

 ## Contributing